OsmanCeylan/QDNS/docs/sphinx/_build/html/_sources/docs/Quantum.rst.txt

 QFrame vs Qubit
 -----------------------------
 Allocate qubit operations must be called differently according to different backends.
 Since Cirq and Sdqs are circuit simulators, qubits allocated as circuit blocks.
-STIM supports different invocation methods.
+STIM supports all invocation methods.
 More about backends covered in the next section.

 .. image:: ../images/framex.png